 Ask the community

-Another option is that one asks for the PDF via twitter, this works by tweeting the article title, its DOI, and an email address (replacing the @ by (at) to avoid getting spammed), and the hashtag #ICanHazPDF.
+Another option is that you ask for the PDF via twitter, this works by tweeting the article title, its DOI, and an email address (replacing the @ by (at) to avoid getting spammed), and the hashtag #ICanHazPDF.
 Someone with access to the article might send a copy via email.
 Once the article is received, make sure the tweet is deleted (so people are not thinking you still need it).
 I assume this works especially well if you have lots of people from your own field among your twitter followers.

 Illegal access to publications